finehq/fine/tiptap-extension-expert/README.md

 To use the Tiptap Extension Expert, you will need a specification for it to use.
 There are two ways to provide a specification:

-### Run from your Fine workspace
+#### Run from your Fine workspace

-  1. Run `npx fine-dev proxy` inside the project you would like the agent to make modifications to.
+1. Run `fine-dev proxy` inside the project you would like the agent to make modifications to.
 This will make it possible for the agent to make changes to files inside your project, directly on your machine.

 2. Next, go to your [Fine workspace](https://thisis.fine.dev) and enter the specification you will be using.
 Hit `Ctrl+P` (or `⌘+P` on ios), type `Tiptap`, and wrap it up by hitting `⏎`.
 The agent should now be up and running 🚀

-### Run from the CLI
+#### Run from the CLI

 1. Create a markdown file and write the specification for your Tiptap extension project inside it.

-  2. Next, Run `npx fine-dev start tiptap-extension-expert -s [PATH_TO_MARKDOWN]` inside the project you would like the agent to make modifications to.
+2. Next, Run `fine-dev start tiptap-extension-expert -s [PATH_TO_MARKDOWN]` inside the project you would like the agent to make modifications to.
 This will make it possible for the agent to make changes to files inside your project, directly on your machine.

 ## Agent Steps